alisaifee/coredis/docs/source/handbook/sentinel.rst

         # 'bar'

-The primary and replica instances are normal :class:`~coredis.Redis` instances with their connection pool bound to the Sentinel instance via :class:`~coredis.sentinel.SentinelConnectionPool`.
+The primary and replica instances are normal :class:`~coredis.Redis` instances with their connection pool bound to the Sentinel instance via :class:`~coredis.pool.SentinelConnectionPool`.

+Failure Handling
+^^^^^^^^^^^^^^^^
 When a Sentinel backed client attempts to establish a connection, it first queries the Sentinel servers to determine an appropriate host to connect to.
 If no server is found, a :exc:`~coredis.exceptions.PrimaryNotFoundError` or :exc:`~coredis.exceptions.ReplicaNotFoundError` is raised.
-Both exceptions are subclasses of :exc:`~coredis.exceptions.ConnectionError`.
+Both exceptions are subclasses of :exc:`~coredis.exceptions.SentinelError`

 When trying to connect to a replica client, the Sentinel connection pool will iterate over the list of replicas until it finds one that can be connected to.
 If no replicas can be connected to, a connection will be established with the primary.

 Further Reading
 ^^^^^^^^^^^^^^^